Thomas Birch Freeman: Early life

 Thomas Birch Freeman was born on 6 December 1809 in Twyford, about three miles from Winchester, Hampshire, England.
 In those days, Winchester was a bastion of Wesleyan Methodism.
-His father, a gardener named Thomas was an African freedman from the West Indies, who obtained his freedom under the Emancipation Act, and was brought to England by his master, a slave-owning aristocrat.
-T. B. Freeman's mother, Amy Birch was a working-class Englishwoman.
-Amy Birch was a housemaid in the home of Freeman's father's master.
+His father was a former slave, but his son consistently denied his father had a West Indian origin.
+Freeman's mother, Amy Birch, was a working-class Englishwoman, who was a housemaid in the home of Freeman's father's master.
 Amy Birch had previously been married to John Birch, with whom she had three children.
-When Thomas Birch Freeman was six years old, his father died.
-He lived with his mother in “a middle-class house facing a three-cornered space, a public house, “The Dolphin”, occupying the second, and a [thatched] cottage, then used as the Wesleyan preaching-house, the third corner of the triangle" in Twyford where it is presumed he received a solid education, although there is no historical record of the institutions he formally enrolled in.
+When Freeman was six years old, his father died.
+He lived with his mother in "a middle-class house facing a three-cornered space, a public house, 'The Dolphin', occupying the second, and a [thatched] cottage, then used as the Wesleyan preaching-house, the third corner of the triangle" in Twyford, where it is presumed he received a solid education, although there is no historical record of the institutions he formally enrolled in.
 During his childhood, he and his friends used to play pranks on a local cobbler who eventually introduced Freeman to Methodism.
 This shoemaker lived in the Wesleyan preaching house and was a Methodist class-leader and a lay preacher of his village.

-Freeman followed the footsteps of his late father and became a gardener on a Suffolk estate where he developed an interest in botany.
-T. B. Freeman became a botanist and head gardener to Sir Robert Harland at Orwell Park on the banks of the Orwell, near Ipswich in Suffolk.
-Freeman was an avid reader and became knowledgable in horticulture and listing plants Latin botanical names.
-Freeman kept a small library in his rooms.
-Decades later when he relocated to the Gold Coast, Thomas Freeman exchanged correspondence with Sir William Hooker (1785–1865), the first Director of Kew Gardens near London, the world’s leading botanical institution, on West African flora.
+Freeman followed in the footsteps of his late father and became a gardener on a Suffolk estate, where he developed an interest in botany.
+He became head gardener to Sir Robert Harland at Orwell Park on the banks of the Orwell, near Ipswich in Suffolk.
+Freeman was an avid reader and became knowledgeable in horticulture and listing plants' Latin botanical names.
+He kept a small library in his rooms.
+Decades later, when he relocated to the Gold Coast, he exchanged correspondence with Sir William Hooker, the first Director of Kew Gardens near London, the world's leading botanical institution, on West African flora.
 Freeman also researched and collated scientific data on tropical fauna for Kew Gardens.